 |Discrete Dynamics Lab|

-include the following new features, as well as improvements and bug fixes.
+include the following new features, as well as improvements, bug fixes, and coordination between

 DDLab has been updated at regular intervals since its release in 1995.
 Its precursor was the Atlas software included on diskette inside the back cover of "The Global Dynamics of Cellular Automata" 1992.